ek9852/erode_test/README.md

-OpenCL/OpenGL/neon/Halide erode (3x3) performance test program
+OpenCL/OpenGL/NEON/SSE/Halide erode (3x3) performance test program
 =============================================================================

 This package implements erode 3x3
-For OpenCL, the fours edges are not handled correctly. while other implements (OpenGL/neon/Halide) are handled correctly.
+For OpenCL, the fours edges are not handled correctly. while other implements (OpenGL/NEON/SSE/Halide) are handled correctly.

 Build
 -----
-Use standard cmake
+For PC, use standard cmake

 To build with Android: (make sure your device have libOpenCL.so as it is not supported in AOSP)